 Thetype exposes the following members.

-Constructs an instance optionally expanding any response file specified in the arguments passed.
+Constructs an instance optionally expanding any response files specified in the arguments passed.

 Returns the array of command line values (items that are not command line options).